selbs/speedy_qc/README.md

 Backup Files
 ------------

-Work is automatically backed up every 10 minutes.
+Work is automatically backed up every 5 minutes, but this interval can be customised.
 By default, the backups are stored in the user's home directory (`~`) in the folder `~/speedy_qc/backups` and up to the latest ten backups are stored.
-The number of backups and the backup directory can be customised in the configuration wizard or the `config.yml` file.
+The number of backups, the backup interval and the backup directory can be customised in the configuration wizard or the `config.yml` file.

 Executable Application